remipassmoilesel/spring-k8s-demo/README.md

 ## Purpose

 This is a small application built with Spring Boot and VueJS, intended to be deployed on a Kubernetes cluster.
-With this application, you can upload documents, sign them then check them with a GPG key.
+With this application, you can upload documents, sign them then check them with a PGP key.

 A living demo on a Kubernetes cluster is available here: [spring-demo.remi-pace.fr](https://spring-demo.remi-pace.fr)
  - sorry for the self-signed certificate, I have done too many experiments with Let's Encrypt :)